 - Walking: With footpaths mostly unblocked, it’s a nicer area for walking than most, and Khan Market (see below) is close by.

 - Public Transport: The Delhi Metro is quick, reliable, and excellent value.
-The closest metro station is at Khan Market, only 550m away.
-7-minute walk.
+The closest metro station is at Khan Market, only 500m away.

 - Taxis & Rickshaws: Taxis are white, poorly-signed, and surprisingly hard to find.
 None will use a meter, and all are overpriced.
 Best arranged through the hotel.
 Also available are Uber and Ola.
 Contrastingly, auto-rickshaws are everywhere.

-Khan Market (see below) is the only option, and thankfully, it provides the finest selection in New Delhi.
+Khan Market (1 km, see below) is the only option, and thankfully, it provides the finest selection in New Delhi.
 Along a back lane are:

 And in a corner cluster within about 20m of each other are:

 - Smokey’s BBQ & Grill – All sorts of meats grilled to perfection.
 Equally popular for draft beer and live music.

 - La Vie – Another restaurant with surprisingly chic décor.
 Renowned for pizza and other Italian dishes.
 Daily specials.

 - Wok in the Clouds – Authentic street-food in a very stylish setting.
 Also Thai, Chinese, and European food.
 Bar attached.